sphinx-doc/sphinx/Doc-3k/library/zipfile.rst

 .. class:: ZipInfo([filename[, date_time]])

    Class used to represent information about a member of an archive.
 Instances of this class are returned by the :meth:`getinfo` and :meth:`infolist` methods of :class:`ZipFile` objects.
-Most users of the :mod:`zipfile` module will not need to create these, but only use those created by this module. *filename* should be the full name of the archive member, and *date_time* should be a tuple containing six fields which describe the time of the last modification to the file; the fields are described in section :ref:`zipinfo-objects`, "ZipInfo Objects."
+Most users of the :mod:`zipfile` module will not need to create these, but only use those created by this module. *filename* should be the full name of the archive member, and *date_time* should be a tuple containing six fields which describe the time of the last modification to the file; the fields are described in section :ref:`zipinfo-objects`.

 .. function:: is_zipfile(filename)